A

 19th century.

-Kristin peering down in the mines where the working-class lads toiled miserably and died early.
-The party palace of the young lords and ladies, on the hill behind.
+Kristin peering down into the mines where the working-class lads toiled miserably and died early.
+The party palace of the young lords and ladies is up on the hill behind.

 Lovely